sandialabs/capp/README.md

 The first step to using CApp is to create a repository that describes the packages needed for the application.
-This can be done by using the `capp init` command:
+This can be done by using the `capp init` command.
+As the name suggests, an application repository is also a Git repository, and `capp init` will call `git init`.

 ```bash
 mkdir my-application